Nottinghamshire council leads meet with Trentbarton to discuss at risk bus service serving Mansfield and Ashfield

-Coun Neil Clarke MBE, cabinet member for Transport and Environment at Nottinghamshire County Council, met with the transport operator to try and find a solution.
+Coun Neil Clarke, cabinet member for transport and environment at Nottinghamshire Council, met with the transport operator to try and find a solution.

 The 141 service, which runs between between Sutton and Nottingham, via Skegby, King’s Mill Hospital, Mansfield, Rainworth, Blidworth and Ravenshead, is currently supported by a subsidy from the county council of £35,000 a year.